marcode95/enumerable_methods/README.md

 ## 📝 License

 License This project is a collaboration project of microverse students.
-All rights are reserved for Ntwali and Abhigyan.
+All rights are reserved for Marco and Abhigyan.